Prospect Point Lighthouse in Stanley Park | StanleyParkVan.com

 In 1888, just off this point, the historic steamship S.S.
 Beaver ran aground.
 This accident followed years of shipping mishaps caused by rocks and strong tidal currents.
 Even so, eleven years passed before the original Prospect Point Lighthouse was constructed - a wooden building equiped with a lantern and fog bell.

 The lighthouse keeper, John Grove, lit the latern at sunset and extinguished it at sunrise.
-Grove also ecorded inbound traffic, cleaned the lights and fog signals, rewound weights for the fog alarms every half-hour, and ran the signal station atop Prospect Pint.
+Grove also recorded inbound traffic, cleaned the lights and fog signals, rewound weights for the fog alarms every half-hour, and ran the signal station atop Prospect Pint.
 The existing lighthouse was converted to electricity in 1926.

 Vigorous tidal currents benefit sea urchins, rockfis, parchment tubeworms and the Pacific giant octopus - the largest octopus species in the world.